chemfiles/chemfiles.f03/doc/reference.rst

     :argument integer n_matchs: Size of the ``matches`` array
     :optional integer status [optional]: The status code

+.. f:subroutine:: free([status])

+    Destroy a selection, and free the associated memory

+    :optional integer status [optional]: The status code

 .. f:type:: chfl_match

     This type contains the matched atoms for a given selection in the ``atoms``